 - Upfront premium combined with lower monthly renewal

-- Upfront premium may be paid by borrower, 3rd party or financed
+- Upfront premium may be paid by the borrower, 3rd party, or financed

-- Cost paid via higher interest rate and/or fees
+- The cost paid via higher interest rate and/or fees

 I see that a few of these private mortgage insurance options offer the opportunity to cancel.
 How and when can I cancel?